microsoft/service-fabric-observer/README.md

 ## Observer Model

-FO is composed of Observer objects (instance types) that are designed to observe, record, and report on several machine-level environmental conditions inside a Windows VM (node) of a Service Fabric cluster.
-It is an isolated, node-only service.
+FO is composed of Observer objects (instance types) that are designed to observe, record, and report on several machine-level environmental conditions inside a Windows or Linux (Ubuntu) VM hosting a Service Fabric node.

-Since observers live in their own application, they monitor other applications through the resource side effects of those applications.
 Here are the current observers and what they monitor:

 | Resource | Observer |
 | --- | --- |